-The Departments consists of nine full time personnel including the Director/Chief, Assistant Director/Captain, two Sergeants, a Safety Officer/Locksmith and four Safety Officers.
-This professional and dedicated staff is motivated to ensure a safe learning and working environment for all students, staff, faculty, and visitors.
-Questions, concerns, or comments can be directed towards any member of the department.
-Concerns or complaints can be directed to the Assistant Director or Director.
-The combined Alverno College experience and dedicated service to the college by the department members spans more than 55 years.
+The Department consists of nine full-time, two part-time, and on-call personnel including the Director/Chief, Assistant Director/Captain, two Sergeants, five Safety Patrol Officers, two part time Dispatchers stationed at the Sr. Joel Read Information Desk and a small contingent of On-Call Safety Patrol Officers.
+This professional and dedicated staff is motivated to ensure a safe learning and working environments for all students, staff, faculty, and visitors.
+Questions, concerns, or comments can be directed to the Assistant Director or Director.
+The Department also employs a number of student workers in Dispatch, Administrative Assistant, and other roles.
+The combined Alverno College experience and service dedicated to the College by the Department's professional staff members spans more than 50 years.